WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Reading.md

   ([Available online through the WSU Library.](
       https://ntserver1.wsulibs.wsu.edu:2061/book/9780750628969/mechanics))

-Additional required readings will be made on {{ Perusall }} with a forum for discussion.
+Additional required readings will be made on [Perusall] with a forum for discussion.

 ## Supplementary Material